 We have so many sophisticated channels and mediums these days that if we want to spread any form of content or ideas; it can be done quite effectively and quickly.
 This is where viral marketing has taken its place.

-Viral marketing is a business strategy that mainly uses social networks to promote the brand through various contents.
+Viral marketing is a business strategy that mainly uses social networks to promote the brand through various content.
 The purpose of viral marketing is to spread information or any commercial message through the users themselves.

 The users themselves act as the medium through which the intended information is spread.
 The main idea here is that it inspires users to spread or share content with other users.
 They choose to share themselves.
 We will explain how that works in this chapter.

-How it works – Viral Marketing Campaign
+How it works? – Viral Marketing Campaign

 The basis of a viral marketing campaign is to give the right message to the right audience at the right time.
 Carrying out a viral marketing campaign is quite simpler than other forms of marketing campaigns.
 This method is used by all types of businesses – both small and large.